Skip to main content

 • temporary ablutions.

-All building work must comply with the building code and relevant legislation.
+All building work must comply with the building code and any relevant legislation.

 Resource consent for temporary structures

-Some activities are permitted under the Section E40 Temporary structures of the Auckland Unitary Plan (PDF 75KB).
+Some activities are permitted under the Section E40 Temporary activities of the Auckland Unitary Plan (PDF 75KB).

 Building consent for temporary structures